Researchfish at CRUK

-Researchfish is an online system developed specifically for collecting research outputs and is used by over 80 other funding organisations.
-It will provide us with vital information about the impact of our research, ensuring we have a comprehensive picture of the outputs from our entire research portfolio.
+Researchfish is an online system developed specifically for collecting research outputs, used by hundreds of other funding organisations.
+It provides us with vital information about the impact of our research, ensuring we have a comprehensive picture of the outputs from our entire research portfolio.

-CRUK requires an annual Researchfish submission from all our eligible researchers (including Institute Group Leaders) for the duration of an award and for three years after an award has ended.
+We require an annual Researchfish submission from all our eligible researchers, including Group Leaders at our Institutes, for the duration of an award and for three years after an award has ended.

 Researchfish reporting requirements will be detailed in your Grant Award Letter.
-Exceptions may be possible where agreed by CRUK, for example, for researchers on maternity leave.
-To discuss individual circumstances, please contact us on email@example.com
+Exceptions may be possible where agreed with us, for example, for researchers on parental leave.
+To discuss individual circumstances, please contact us on email@example.com.

-CRUK will update Researchfish quarterly with our grant information.
-We will notify researchers via email when your CRUK grant has been added onto the system and provide more information on how to activate your Researchfish account.
+We will notify researchers via email when your CRUK grant has been added to the system and provide more information on how to activate your Researchfish account.
 Once your Researchfish account is activated, you can start adding outputs and attributing these to your CRUK award(s).

 Researchfish allows us to capture all outputs from your CRUK-funded research.
 These can range from publications, collaborations, engagement activities, influence on policy, and more.
 Please ensure you read through the question set and report all outputs in the relevant section.
 In general, you should include any outputs which you want us, as a funder, to know about.